 Policy 2.26, Prevention of Sexual Harassment in the Workplace, provides for a workplace for all employees that is free from any form of sexual harassment.
 It affirmatively states that sexual harassment will not be condoned or tolerated.
-In addition, it prohibits retaliation against employees alleging sexual harassment or involved as witnesses in a sexual harassment are also protected against retaliation.
+In addition, it prohibits retaliation against employees alleging sexual harassment or involved as witnesses in a sexual harassment investigation.
+Employees who oppose and/or refuse to participate in sexual harassment are also protected against retaliation.